 But let me backtrack a little bit.
 Here is how things went.
 I intend to write a post about the differences between craft beer and industrially (mass) produced beer.
 The way Chris and I see it.
 So I was at the local craft beer store selecting beers to reference.
 Looking at the hundreds of options (yeah, our store rocks!)
 I saw an opportunity to illustrate our point visually by using a mass produced fruit flavored beer and the real deal.
 So I bought several blueberry beers.
 The post is coming up.

 One of the beers was Crooked Stave Petite Sour Blueberry.
 Which we love.
-(We wrote about the Crooked Stave Artisan Beer Project a few months ago.)
-It is not frequently that we get to buy their bottled elixirs locally, they are very sought after.
+Their bottled elixirs are very sought after.
 Once home I was anxious to open one of the bottles right away.
 Since it has ABV of only 5.5% and it was very warm outside I had the idea to add some vodka, run both over some ice and have a nice chilled vodka beertini in the backyard.
 Best idea I’ve had in a long time!